mukoe-project/mukoe/README.md

 ray down -y cluster/mukoe.yaml
 ```

-## Instructions to run Mukoe
+## Instructions to run MuKoe

-Once your Ray cluster is setup, you can run Mukoe as a Ray job.
+Once your Ray cluster is setup, you can run MuKoe as a Ray job.

 ### Required and Expected Resources